This product is not available in your region.

 This product is not available in your region

-Our annual online safety training for DSLs and deputy DSLs provides you with the core content you need to understand your statutory safeguarding requirements with respect to keeping children safe online.
+Our annual online safety training for non-teaching staff provides you with the core content you need to feel confident and empowered to help keep children safe online.

 Split into bite-sized modules, the training has been designed to provide maximum learning potential in the leanest, most cost-effective and most time-efficient manner.
 It has been produced in high-quality remote video CPD format which is accessible on any device, any time, anywhere.